Akifusa22/tripro.flutter.crud/README.md

-### A flutter project with Firebase Authentication, CRUD
+### A flutter project with Firebase Services, CRUD

 ### System requirements